Chemical industry in the United Kingdom: History

 Sir William Henry Perkin FRS discovered the first synthetic dye mauveine in 1856, produced from aniline, having tried to synthesise quinine at his home on Cable Street in east London.
 Perkin's work, alone, led the way to the British chemical industry.

+Otto Witt, a Swiss chemist in Brentford, made the first commercial azo dye in 1875, which he called Chrysoidine.
+Sir James Morton (chemist), in Carlisle, in the late 1890s developed some of the first dyes that were resistant to sunlight.

+Before World War I, the country was largely dependent on Germany for fine chemicals.

+Sir Harry Melville (chemist) at the University of Birmingham, conducted much important polymer research, with Birmingham becoming a world leader in polymer research.

 21% of the UK's chemical industry is in North West England, notably around Runcorn and Widnes.
 The chemical industry is 6.8% of UK manufacturing; around 85% of the UK chemical industry is in England.

 It employs 500,000, including 350,000 indirectly.

 It accounts for around 20% of the UK's research and development.